rantisijaber/Book-Library/README.md

 LibraryController (API Interaction):

-- The LibraryController provides RESTful API endpoints that allow external systems or frontend JavaScript to interact with the library's data.
+- The LibraryController provides RESTful API endpoints that allows interaction with the library's data.
 It follows the principles of CRUD operations using HTTP methods like GET, POST, PUT, and DELETE to manipulate book data.
 - Retrieve All Books: The GET /api/books endpoint retrieves a list of all books in the library, returning them in JSON format.
 - Retrieve a Specific Book: The GET /api/books/{id} endpoint retrieves the details of a book based on the provided ID.
 If the book exists, its details are returned as a JSON object.
 - Create a New Book: The POST /api/books endpoint allows users to create a new book by sending the book data (title, author, and publication year) in the request body as a JSON object.
 Upon successful creation, the new book is added to the library.